By Nchumbeni Yanthan

 This article deals with pure OOPs concepts with their basic principles and briefly characterizes them in general.

-OOPs (Object-Oriented Programming System) is a programming concept, methodology, or paradigm, that is a core of Java programming used to design programming using classes and objects.
-The OOPs concepts in Java build on the four main principles,
+OOPs (Object-Oriented Programming System) is a programming concept.
+It is a core of Java programming used to design programming using classes and objects.
+The OOPs concepts in Java are built on the four main principles.

 The basic Java OOPs concepts in general includes,